1bl4z3r/hermit-V2/content/posts/explaining-configs.md

 		- `description` - To show/hide posts' description in list view
 		- `tags` - To show/hide posts' tags in list view
 		- `categories` - To show/hide posts' categories in list view
-	- `initialPublish` : Show what should be shown in section of Initial Published.
-Defaults to "Initially Published on : "
 	- `human` : Shows a badge 'BrainMade' on Posts and/or Single pages.
 Configurable by specifying where badge is to be shown.
 Read more: [brainmade.org](brainmade.org)
 	- `denyRobots` : Specify what directives to follow when denying crawlers.
 Default is **noindex, nofollow, noarchive**
 	- `allowRobots` : Specify what directives to follow when allowing crawlers.
 Default is **index, follow**